 David has significant experience in commercial litigation, including a focus on intellectual property and copyright issues.

-David represents businesses on a wide range of intellectual property issues, focusing on copyright and trademark matters.
+David represents businesses on a variety of intellectual property issues, focusing on copyright and trademark matters.

 Law Clerk to Judge Sam J. Ervin III, U.S. Court of Appeals, Fourth Circuit, 1996-97